Dinky Toys: The legacy of vehicles

-In the mid-1930s, six vehicles were released (designated 22a through f), including a sports car, a sports coupe, a truck, a delivery van, a farm tractor, and a tank, all cast in lead.
+In the mid-1930s, six vehicles were released (designated 22a to f), including a sports car, a sports coupe, a truck, a delivery van, a farm tractor, and a tank, all cast in lead.
 Soon after, the first Dinky model car, a sports car based on the MG Magic Midget, was made available individually, numbered 23.
-At that time, a series 24 (a-h) was introduced, which included a generic ambulance (made until the late 1940s), a grand sport open four-seater, a grand sport two-seater, a coupe and a limousine.
+At that time, a series 24 (a-h) was introduced, which included a generic ambulance (made until the late 1940s), a grand sports open four-seater, a grand sports two-seater, a coupé and a limousine.
 The 24 series was also made in France.

 Some smaller vehicles were produced alongside model track workers, passengers, station staff and other O scale trackside accessories.
 All of the early cars were inaccurate representations and had die-cast metal bodies and chassis, and wheels with rubber tyres.
 By August 1935, there were around 200 different products in the Dinky Toys range which included die-cast ships, aeroplanes and small trains.
 Dinky Toys model cars were available individually in trade packs of six cars per pack.
 Most models were not made available in individual boxes until 1952.

 The number of commercial vehicles expanded with the addition of Series 28, which included many delivery vans.
 In 1935, a new series 30 was introduced which, for the first time, featured accurate likenesses of specific vehicles.
 They included a generic ambulance, a Daimler saloon, a Vauxhall saloon, a Chrysler Airflow saloon, and a Rolls-Royce saloon.
 Smaller Matchbox-sized Austin 7 saloons and tourers were also made.
 At about the same time, several models were also made and marketed in France.
 Liveries of well-known companies began to decorate the commercial vehicles.